Before you apply

 - Our office will request official credentials from admitted students only.
 Hard-copy application materials received by our office will be discarded.

-- Documents that you will upload must be in PDF format, no larger than 5 MB in size.
-"Portfolio" PDFs and secured PDFs which require a password to open are not compatible with our system.
+- "Portfolio" PDFs and secured PDFs which require a password to open are not compatible with our system.
+PDFs should not be set with an expiration date.

 - Refer to the credential requirements for Domestic and International applicants for notes on acceptable transcripts and other necessary documentation.